Ecasept/Shrek-Plymouth-Theme/README.md

 - Now the files should be synced to your VM
 - in the VM execute `sudo ./VM Shared/shrek/watch.sh`
 - this will watch `$HOME_DIR/VMShared/touch.txt` for changes and execute `startplymouth.sh` when changes are noticed.
-- `startplymouth.sh` copies over the new theme files to `/usr/share/plymouth/themes/shrek`, restarts the plymouth daemon and shows the splash
+- `startplymouth.sh` copies over the new theme files to `/usr/share/plymouth/themes/shrek`, restarts the Plymouth daemon and shows the splash
 ---
-- now every time when you execute `./viewvm.sh` inside of the `shrek/` directory, the files should be copied over to `~/VM Shared`, synced to the VM by VirtualBox, the VM should notice the changes, copy the new files to the themes directory and show the splash.
+- now every time you execute `./viewvm.sh` inside of the `shrek/` directory, the files should be copied over to `~/VM Shared` and synced to the VM by VirtualBox, the VM should notice the changes, copy the new files to the themes directory and show the splash.

 # Scripting
-OK so you've successfully managed to setup the plymouth theme and get the VM setup running (or you had more luck than me and it just worked), how to you program the theme???
+OK so you've successfully managed to setup the Plymouth theme and get the VM setup running (or you had more luck than me and it just worked), how do you program the theme???

 There is almost no documentation for Plymouth's scripting language which makes it very difficult to program using it.
-But you're lucky, because I have been in that exact position and have collected useful bits of documentation:
+But you're lucky, because I was in exactly the same position and have collected useful bits of documentation:
 - There actually is a bit of [basic documentation](https://freedesktop.org/wiki/Software/Plymouth/Scripts/)
-- The [Plymouth website](https://freedesktop.org/wiki/Software/Plymouth/) also has some usefull links
+- The [Plymouth website](https://freedesktop.org/wiki/Software/Plymouth/) also has some useful links
 - There is [this series of blog posts](https://brej.org/blog/?cat=16) that describes a few features.
 It also contains [a link to a theme](http://brej.org/blog/wp-content/uploads/2010/04/blocks.tar.gz) with a script that uses many features, and I urge you to take a look at it so that you get an overview of the language.
 When you're not sure if the language supports a specific feature, take a look at that script to see if it exists.
 - And finally you can also take a look at this theme's code and search through it just like the other theme.

-Generally the language feels like a mixture of Python and JavaScript, containing many of their basic features, albeit lacking most advanced features.
+Generally the language feels like a mixture of Python and JavaScript and supports many of their basic features, but it lacks most advanced features.

 # Other potentially important stuff

-If you want to see the output of plymouth when booting, you need to do this:
+If you want to see the output of Plymouth when booting, you need to do this:
 1. When your computer is booting, go into the grub menu (if it doesn't show up, search on the internet)
 2. Press `e` to edit the `Kernel parameters`
 3. In the line that starts with `linux`, add `plymouth.debug`